AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Rufinus, accuses the latter of unfaithfulness in his translation, and made a new version, only small portions of which have come down to modern times, so that we cannot accurately judge of the character of this great work.
-A comparison of the Greek of Origen\'s *Against Celsus* with the Latin version of Rufinus exhibits great discrepancies.
-Indeed, Rufinus confesses that he had so \"smoothed and corrected\" as to leave
-\"nothing which could appear discordant with our belief.\" He claimed, however, that he had done so because "his (Origen\'s) books had been corrupted by heretics and malevolent persons," and accordingly he had suppressed or enlarged the text to what he thought Origen ought to have said!
+A comparison of the Greek of Origen's *Against Celsus* with the Latin version of Rufinus exhibits great discrepancies.
+Indeed, Rufinus confesses that he had so "smoothed and corrected" as to leave "nothing which could appear discordant with our belief."
+He claimed, however, that he had done so because "his (Origen's) books had been corrupted by heretics and malevolent persons," and accordingly he had suppressed or enlarged the text to what he thought Origen ought to have said!
 And having acknowledged so much he adjures all by their "belief in the kingdom to come, by the mystery of the resurrection from the dead, and by that everlasting fire prepared for the devil and his angels" to make no further alterations!
-He reiterates his confession elsewhere and says he has translated nothing that seems to him to contradict Origen\'s other opinions, but has passed it by, as \"interpolated and forged.\" For the sake of \"brevity,\" he says he has sometimes "curtailed."
+He reiterates his confession elsewhere and says he has translated nothing that seems to him to contradict Origen's other opinions, but has passed it by, as "interpolated and forged."
+For the sake of "brevity," he says he has sometimes "curtailed."

 Says De Pressense: "Celsus collected in his quiver all the objections possible to be made, and there is scarcely one missing of all the arrows